-Over three years, this project aims to improve food and livelihoods security for 1,400 households (approximately 7,000 individuals) by building farmer capacity on conservation agriculture (CA) practices, village and savings and loans association management (VSLA), input acquisition and marketing skills.
+In response, this project is working with farmers to build capacity on conservation agriculture (CA) practices, village and savings and loans association management (VSLA), input acquisition and marketing skills.

-A focus on gender equality will also be key in all project activities to ensure men and women have equal access to resources, tasks are equitably split between men and women, and benefits are equally shared.
+The project is also partnering with local community and school youth groups to encourage youth involvement in agriculture, which has declined in recent years.
+A focus on gender equality is also key in all project activities to ensure men and women have equal access to resources, tasks are equitably split between men and women, and benefits are equally shared.